Kilowatt Kit

 🇷🇺

-Russia supplied around 40% of Europe's gas prior to the invasion.
-The resulting sanctions and pipeline disruptions forced European countries to find alternative LNG supplies at dramatically higher cost, tightening global markets.
+Russia supplied around 40% of Europe’s gas prior to the invasion.
+The resulting sanctions and pipeline disruptions forced European countries to find alternative LNG supplies at dramatically higher cost, tightening global markets and pushing UK wholesale gas to over 5× normal levels.

 💨